TKim18/Karma/README.md

 * Make a customized user object that has the three attributes to be carried around as well as current user data such as images and seen requests

 ## Priority List for Dev ##
-* User images
+* Cancel accept
 * Push notifications
 * Transaction history on Karma button
-* Press for more information on billboard
+* Press for more information on billboard --> like a pop up
 * Newest to oldest (maybe)
-* Cancel accept
-* Better icons for tab bar controller
 * Email invite users on top right of members list
 * Calculator go back one instead of clear
 * Removing members from circle
+* Menu view with the 3 button system

 ## Need views for: ##
 * What more information looks like